ibm-cloud-docs/api-handbook/changes/compatibility.md

 [^reducing-acceptable-values]: In other words, acceptable values for an existing property must only be eliminated in combination with values for the rest of the schema's properties that would have previously been invalid.

+[^changed-default-value]: For example, suppose a property that defaulted to a fixed value is changed to default to a value that depends on the values of other specified properties.
+   Provided the resulting default value matches the previous default fixed value for all previously supported requests, this change is considered backward-compatible.